djipco/webmidi/website/api/classes/WebMidi.md

 When using the WebMidi.js library, you should know that the `WebMidi` class has already been instantiated.
 You cannot instantiate it yourself.
 If you use the **IIFE** version, you should simply use the global object called `WebMidi`.
-If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object.
+If you use the **CJS** (CommonJS) or **ESM** (ES6 module) version, you get an already-instantiated object when you import the module.

 **Extends**: EventEmitter